safar-india-org/safar-website/content/the-team/our-collaborators.md

 An NGO that promotes and advocates for the effective formulation and implementation of population, health and development strategies and policies.
 It hosts the Secretariat for the Advisory Group on Community Action under the National Health Mission

 #### Publish What You Pay
-A global campaign devotes to build an open and accountable extractive industry
+A global campaign devoted to building an open and accountable extractive industry

 #### Environics Trust
 Works directly with marginalized communities such as those in the mountain regions, tribes and communities adversely affected by mining and industrialization to empower them to access their rights and facilitate due process